Damian Cupido: AFL career

-Beginning his career at the in 2000, Cupido was an unusual story, and after arriving in Australia from South Africa, made it to the elite level of Australian rules football (the AFL).
-Cupido's talent was considered to be immense, with the highly skilled young star winning an AFL Rising Star nomination in 2001.
+Cupido began his career at the in 2000, and after arriving in Australia from South Africa, made it to the elite level of Australian rules football (the AFL).
+Cupido received an AFL Rising Star nomination in 2001.
 He also played Brisbane's reserves team in the winning 2001 AFLQ State League Grand Final.

-He did not play a game in 2002 due to a shoulder injury the required surgery and long rehabilitation, at what was to be a hint of his inconsistency and lack of application, Cupido was traded by the Brisbane Lions to in a deal involving Blake Caracella.
+He did not play a game in 2002 due to a shoulder injury that required surgery and long rehabilitation.
+Cupido was traded by the Brisbane Lions to in exchange for Blake Caracella.

-In 2003, Cupido enjoyed his best year, he booted 40 goals for the season in his small/medium forward role and was a very exciting and at times dominant player.
+In 2003, Cupid had his best year, he booted 40 goals for the season in his small/medium forward role and was a very exciting and at times dominant player.
 The 2004 year had Cupido suffering for most of the year with a knee injury.
 It was hoped he could bounce back in 2005, but it turned out he could not.
 Cupido had noticeably gained weight suffered a public blast from coach Kevin Sheedy in the media, and Cupido was not only dropped to the Bendigo Bombers in the VFL, but one level further, to the Bendigo reserves team.
 Eventually he fought his way back into the Essendon side but never looked like recapturing his form.
 At the end of the 2005 season, Cupido was delisted from the Bombers.